How to rebel against beauty standards

-With so much guidance out there about what you should and shouldn’t wear for your body shape, it often feels like you’re dressing according to the ‘fashion rules’.
+There’s so much guidance about what you should and shouldn’t wear for your body shape; it often feels like you’re dressing according to the ‘fashion rules’.

 When you push back against the ‘rules’, you realise the only person you need to consult when choosing what to wear is YOU.
 All that matters is that you like your clothes and enjoy wearing them.
 Don’t let yourself be put into a box by fashion stylists, fashion magazines or whoever!

 If you want to know more about how to rebel against the fashion rules and create your own style, check out:

 #2 Stop airbrushing your photos before posting them on social media

 If you don’t like Photoshopped images in magazines or on-line, but alter your own photos before posting them, you’re perpetuating the problem of unrealistic imagery.